Moscow’s Postell misses final chance for gold in tennis

 MOSCOW — Moscow High School senior Ben Postell slowly was rising through the sports ranks.

-As a sophomore in 2018 — his first season of competitive tennis — Postell and his mixed-doubles partner, Tia Virling, finished fourth at the Idaho Class 4A state tournament.
+As a sophomore in 2018 — his first season of competitive tennis — Postell and his mixed-doubles partner, Tia Vierling, finished fourth at the Idaho Class 4A state tournament.

 The next season, Postell and new partner Sammy Eng rallied through the loser’s bracket to finish third at State.